ahsan159/POSDrugStore/README.md

 Stock table added and now being updated for data entry.
 Minor changes also expected in stock entry window in future.
 ## 19-Jul-2023
 Added dash board window created a commercial makeup of it.
 Now combining functionalities in it.
+## 20-Jul-2023
+Completely revamped the dash board sales, products and stocks are updated and internally tested.